Isaac ben Dorbolo

-Several additions to the Maḥzor Vitry are in the name of Isaac Dorbolo; he is not the compiler of the Maḥzor, as Charles Taylor supposes.
-They are indicated either by the author's full name or by a simple ת (= Tosefet).
 According to Leopold Zunz, Isaac's father is identical with the correspondent of Rashi and the martyr of the First Crusade of the same name; but this is chronologically impossible.
-Rapoport wrongly connected Isaac with Rabbi Isaac of Ourville, author of the lost Sefer ha-Menahel; and Solomon Marcus Schiller-Szinessy, with Isaac of Russia.
+Rapoport wrongly connected Isaac with Isaac of Ourville, author of the lost Sefer ha-Menahel; and Solomon Marcus Schiller-Szinessy, with Isaac of Russia.

-Isaac is also mentioned in the Sefer Asufot, in Shibbolei haLeket, and in Kol Bo.
+Isaac is also cited in MS Montefiore 134 (f.
+40v, 101v [later hand?]), in Minhagim asher Yaga'ti uMatzati (MS Vienna hebr.
+12a, f 312r), in Shibbolei haLeket (Hilkhos Tefillin 2, 16), and perhaps in Kol Bo (an "Isaac" is quoted several times about tefillin in #21).